 Can I get it without Sky Broadband?

-You can, but there are advantages to taking out Sky Broadband as well.
-Not least that Sky Q works out cheaper the more Sky products – like Sky Broadband – that you buy.
+You can but there are advantages to taking out Sky Broadband as well.
+Not least that Sky Q works out cheaper the more Sky products — like Sky Broadband — that you buy.

-Check out the full range of Sky Q deals at our dedicated Sky comparison page.
+Not a current Sky customer but interested in switching?
+You can check out the full range of Sky Q deals at our dedicated Sky comparison page.